kostascc/AudibleDB-Exercise/README.md

 Visit: [audibledb.herokuapp.com](https://audibledb.herokuapp.com/)

 ### Instructions for Installation on Heroku (Recommended):
-Note: the django MySQL dump should be used for constructing the database.
+Note: the django MySQL dump should be used for constructing the database, which can be found in `db/django-dump.sql`.

 Use `git clone https://github.com/kostascc/AudibleDB-Exercise audible` to download a copy of this app, and open the root directory.